Steven-Chang1114/recipe-search/README.md

 This web app has been coded using modern JavaScript feautures: ES6, Webpack, npm, babel, etc.

-You can search over than a million recipes of any ingredients that have on your brain.
-The app displays you a bunch of recipes related to your search.
-When you select a recipe, the app shows you the ingredients that you need to prepare it.
-You can like and storage your favorites recipes and add the ingredients to your shopping list.

 Data fetched from [forkify-api](http://forkify-api.herokuapp.com/)

+The user can search over millions of recipe with relative ingredients, and people can save the recipe,costomize the amount of servings and add the ingredients into the shopping lists

 ### Installation